-As of December 31, 2021, the Compensation Committee was comprised of Messrs.
-Muller, Dargan and Willetts.
-During 2021, three other non-management directors who were officers and/or employees of IEP also served at various times on the Compensation Committee (Patricia A. Agnello (until December 28, 2021), Jonathan Frates (until June 28, 2021), and Andrew Langham (until March 19, 2021)).
-None of the members of the Compensation Committee during 2021 has, at any time, been an officer or employee of the Partnership or our General Partner and none has any relationship requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
+As of December 31, 2022, the Compensation Committee was comprised of Messrs.
+Muller and Willetts.
+During 2022, one other non-management director who was an officer and/or employee of IEP also served at various times on the Compensation Committee: Kapiljeet Dargan (until June 23, 2022).
+None of the members of the Compensation Committee during 2022 have, at any time, been an officer or employee of the Partnership or our General Partner and none have any relationship requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
 No interlocking relationship exists between the Board or Compensation Committee and the board of directors or compensation committee of any other company.